Health System and Hospital

 • Home care and nursing services

-This service is used by seniors 60 years of age and older, as well as citizens with disability identification cards.
+This service is used by senior citizens aged 60 and over and citizens with a disability card.

 Dental care